 1. Take your meds.
 Do you use long-term control medicines?
-Take them as directed by your asthma action planOpens a new window.
+Take them as directed by your asthma action plan.
 They may help reduce the swelling in your airways that causes asthma to flare.

 2. Keep your rescue inhaler handy.
 You’ll want to use it if you need to quickly treat a cold-weather asthma attack.

 3. Move it inside.
 Skip outdoor exercise when temps are really low — opt for indoor workouts instead.
 It’s also good to check the air-quality report — and plan outdoor activities accordingly.